casper-network/docs/source/docs/casper/dapp-dev-guide/build-on-casper/index.md

 # Introduction

-This guide intends to briefly show you the current features and advantages of building on the Casper Network.
+This guide intends to briefly show you the current features and advantages of building on the Casper Mainnet.

   - [Thriving Ecosystem](#thriving-ecosystem)
   - [Developer-Friendly Language](#developer-friendly-language)